 1. Get Up Close and Personal With a Volcano

-Auckland is based on volcanoes, there are 48 cones dotted around the city!
+Auckland is built on volcanoes; there are 48 cones scattered around the city.

 Most of them have cones that go up (and of these my favourite is probably the craggy lava-strewn Rangitoto that you can easily reach by ferry as a day trip from Auckland) but, as cool as Rangi is, it doesn’t really say ‘hi, I’m standing on something that used to erupt’ – that honour goes to the enormous crater at the top of Mount Eden.